kintone-workshops/ai-kintone-gallery/docs/workshop-steps.md

 }
 ```

-Copy and keep the "id" string, as we will be pasting into our .env file shortly.
+Copy and keep the "id" string, as we will be pasting it into our .env file shortly.

 ## Create a `.env` file